 The Right to Workers’ Compensation Insurance

-New York employers are required to purchase workers’ compensation insurance if they employ a domestic worker for 40 or more hours in a week.
-A domestic worker who is injured while working may then collect workers’ compensation benefits just like any other employee.
+New York employers are required to purchase workers’ compensation insurance if they employ a domestic employee for 40 or more hours in a week.
+A domestic employee who is injured while working may then collect workers’ compensation benefits just like any other employee.
 Failing to provide workers’ compensation insurance can result in fines of up to $2,000 for every 10-day period of noncompliance and criminal charges.

-In addition, if you have a strong case, you can be represented by a lawyer on a contingency fee basis.
+In addition, if you have a strong case, you can be represented by an unpaid wages and compensation lawyer on a contingency fee basis.
 This means that you do not have to pay any attorneys’ fees unless you win.
 And in most cases, the law requires your employer to pay your lawyer if you win.

-To get more information about your rights, call us at (212) 601-2728.
+To get more information about your rights, contact us today.
 The initial consultation is free and completely confidential.